 We’re still excited about markers!
 We’re proud to diversify and expand our marker program both by topic and geography.
 We’ve drastically increased our marker content to include more women’s history and African American history topics, and we are determined to fix our problematic markers related to indigenous history.

-In addition, IHB offers new initiatives such as the Indiana History Blog, Talking Hoosier History podcast, the Indiana Legislative Oral History Initiative, and the Hoosier Women at Work biennial history conference, among other programs.
+In addition, IHB offers new initiatives such as the blog, Talking Hoosier History podcast, the Indiana Legislative Oral History Initiative, and the Hoosier Women at Work biennial history conference, among other programs.
 We partner with other organizations such as the Indiana Historical Society to operate the County Historians Program and the United States Holocaust Memorial Museum on their History Unfolded project.
 We also host a newspaper digitization project, Hoosier State Chronicles, and a collaborative collections portal, Indiana Memory.
 In short, we keep busy and do our best to provide Hoosiers with fascinating and inclusive stories from our shared past, as well as provide resources and services to help you dig into the history yourself.

 At the heart of all the projects, programs, and collaborations is our belief in and commitment to the History Relevance campaign.
 The campaign, which has been in action for approximately seven years, “encourages the public to use historical thinking skills to actively engage with and address contemporary issues and to value history for its relevance to modern life.”
 We want Hoosiers to first and foremost understand what history is, how to practice it, and develop the critical skills it offers.
 Secondly, we want Hoosiers to recognize its importance and relevance to the world in which we live.
 History is NOT merely a series of names, dates, and facts to be memorized.
 It is an interpretation of the past based on primary source materials and facts.
 It is a narrative based on evidence and sources that helps us understand what came before, and why and how that informs where we are right now.
 To emphasize a quote from Sam Wineburg,